F5Networks/f5-google-gdm-templates/README.md

     - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-lb/3nic/existing-stack/payg">**Hourly**</a>, which uses pay-as-you-go hourly billing
     - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-lb/3nic/existing-stack/byol">**BYOL**</a> (bring your own license), which allows you to use an existing BIG-IP license.

+### Known Issues

+All known issues are now on GitHub as Issues for better tracking and visibility.
+See issues with a label of **Known Issues** at https://github.com/F5Networks/f5-google-gdm-templates/issues/.

 ## Copyright